 Why cities?
 Home to more than half the world’s population and growing rapidly, cities are on the frontlines of climate change, accounting for 70 percent of global carbon emissions and increasingly vulnerable to climate risks and impacts.
 Cities therefore have a responsibility – and the will – to act.

 Today, the C40-CCI partnership advances collaborative and data-driven action by global megacities to reduce the sources and risks of climate change.
-We work across seven key sectors and initiative areas: Energy; Finance & Economic Development; Measurement & Planning; Sustainable Communities; Transport; Waste; as well as Water & Adaptation.
-In each, we convene networks of cities with common goals and challenges, providing a suite of services in support of their efforts: direct technical assistance; facilitation of peer-to-peer exchange; and research & communications.
+We work across seven key sectors and initiative areas: Energy; Finance and Economic Development; Measurement and Planning; Sustainable Communities; Transport; Waste; as well as Water and Adaptation.
+In each, we convene networks of cities with common goals and challenges, providing a suite of services in support of their efforts: direct technical assistance; facilitation of peer-to-peer exchange; and research and communications.

 Together, CCI and C40 have helped to position cities as a leading force for climate action around the world, engaging local communities, national governments and international bodies in the effort to build a sustainable future.

 To learn more about C40, visit www.C40.org or follow us on Twitter @C40Cities.

 Cars, trucks, buses, and trains represent nearly 12 percent of global greenhouse gas emissions.
 With increased urbanization and development, this sector represents one of the fastest growing sources of emissions, as more people become dependent on motorized transport.

 Developing Urban Transportation Systems